The Gambia National Library: Functions

-As of 2016, the library had a collection of 115,500 books and 85 periodicals.
-The library is located in Reg Pye Lane in the capital city of Banjul.
-The library has facilities for photocopying, school service and has ISBN service and access to UNESCO publications.
+The Gambia National Library Service Authority Act 2009 established the Gambia National Library Service Authority as a public service body.
+It serves the function of public and national library services.
+The library has facilities for photocopying, school service and has ISBN service for books published in the Gambia, also ISSN for functional newspapers in the country such as The Standard, Foroyaa, Gambia Daily, the Point, voice and recently the observer 24.
+They also supply papers to the library after every publication and access to UNESCO publications.
 The library co-ordinates the library and information issues at the national level and can impose penalties for non-adherence.
 A branch of the library was opened in Brikama in Western Division in 1990.
 The library was also made the official recorder of legal depository and principal Bibliographic Centre of the nation.
-Around 2,000 archived material are stored in the library, which caters mainly to The Gambia and its history.
+Around 2,000 archived materials are stored in the library, which caters mainly to The Gambia and its history.
 The library offers an adult library, children's library, bulk school lending service, mobile and mailbox service.
 The library also stored major and historical maps of The Gambia and its towns, audio tapes and press cutting of major events in the history of the country.